 - Pressure: Shows the readings of the pressure sensors.

 Note: If you care for performance, and don’t need these information all the time, hide the Monitor.

 Note: Forces, torques and movements of objects are exported to the disk.
 Rendering them as graphs is work-in-progress.

 7. Contouring toolbar

-If the 3D viewer is shown, then this toolbar is shown as well.
+If the 3D viewer from region (5) is shown, then this toolbar is shown in region (7).
 It is used to render different results, i.e. scalar and vector fields, of the current time step of the simulation.

 ( Field option )

 Opens the list of allowed scalar and vector fields to be rendered as filled contour plot in the 3D viewer.